 Do you need help getting your work published?
 I copy-edit academic articles for publication in high-ranking international journals.
 I can also edit entire book manuscripts for you.
 Would you like to hone your academic writing skills?
 Let me create a customized training course to give you or your team some useful tips on how to improve your texts.
 All this will help you deliver your next publication or conference contribution in a polished academic style, thus ensuring its success.

 I have over 20 years’ experience as a translator, copy-editor and proofreader since obtaining my MSc in Translation and Conference Interpreting from Heriot-Watt University in Edinburgh, Scotland in 1998.
 Originally from Yorkshire in the UK, I have been based in Prague since September 2004 and now have Czech citizenship.
 I have also spent several years living and working in Germany (Leipzig, Germersheim and Berlin), France (Nice) and Russia (Voronezh).

-My main areas of specialization are social sciences, environment, economics, history of science and Irish studies.
+My main areas of specialization are social sciences, environment, economics, history of science, politics and Irish studies.
 I also translate from German into English in cooperation with other qualified and experienced professional translators and editors.
 We always revise each other’s work to ensure that the final translations delivered to the client are of a consistently high quality.

 Since spring 2000, I have been a guest lecturer on the annual International Project Week at Nordhausen University of Applied Sciences in Germany.
 Over the years, I have also done similar work at other universities in Europe, including leading workshops and presenting at conferences in Poland (see Articles and reviews for my published papers).